pulumi/pulumi/docs/design/formats.md

 The restrictions placed on CocoLangs streamline the task of producing cloud topology graphs, and ensure that programs are deterministic.
 Determinism is important, otherwise two deployments from the exact same source programs might result in two graphs that differ in surprising and unwanted ways.
-Evaluation of the the same program must be idempotent so that graphs and target environments can easily converge and so that failures can be dealt with reliably.
+Evaluation of the same program must be idempotent so that graphs and target environments can easily converge and so that failures can be dealt with reliably.

 In general, this means CocoLangs may not perform these actions:

 * I/O of any kind (network, file, etc).
-* Syscalls (except for those excplicitly blessed as being deterministic).
+* Syscalls (except for those explicitly blessed as being deterministic).
 * Invocation of non-CocoLang code (including 3rd party packages).
-* Any action that is not transitively analyable through global analysis (like C FFIs).
+* Any action that is not transitively analyzable through global analysis (like C FFIs).

 Examples of existing efforts to define such a subset in JavaScript, simply as an illustration, include: [Gatekeeper]( https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gatekeeper_tr.pdf), [ADsafe](